 Why can't I leave the team account?

-- If you have an admin role and are the only one on the team, you must first promote another member to this role before leaving.
+If you have a developer role, you can leave the team at any time.
+If you have an admin role and are the only one on the team, you must first promote another member to this role before leaving.

 Why can't I add a specific team member to my account?